Eli the Eliminator: Mid-South and World Class Championship Wrestling

 In early 1987, Richmond began wrestling for the Universal Wrestling Federation teaming with "Wild" Bill Irwin to defeat The Fantastics at the Sam Houston Coliseum on January 23 and in a rematch the following night.
 He and Irwin would later participate in the UWF Tag Team Title Tournament being eliminated by Steve Williams and Ted DiBiase in the opening rounds on February 7, 1987.

 Along with Irwin, Richmond soon aligned himself with manager Skandar Akbar's Devastation Inc. and eventually followed Akbar to Fritz von Erich's World Class Championship Wrestling later that year.
-Feuding with Spike Huber, he and Abdullah the Butcher lost to Spike Huber and Red River Jack at the 4th annual Parade of Champions on May 3, 1987.
+Feuding with Spike Huber, he and Abdullah the Butcher lost to Huber and Red River Jack at the 4th annual Parade of Champions on May 3, 1987.
 During his time in the promotion, he would regularly appear on WCCW's weekly television program later facing Jeff Gaylord and Chavo Guerrero.
 In late 1987, he would return to Japan losing to Super Strong Machine at the Ryōgoku Kokugikan in Tokyo, Japan on October 25, 1987.
 From there he appeared in Ken Mantel's Wild West Wrestling out of Fort Worth and was managed by Sunshine.
 He feuded with Fabulous Lance (Von Erich), Missing Link, and Savannah Jack.